 - Amortized cost: Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
-The carrying amount of these assets is adjusted by any ECL allowance recognized and measured as described in note 3.
-Interest income from these financial assets is included in "Interest income from loans and receivables measured at amortized cost" using the effective interest rate method. - FVTPL: Financial assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in net income and presented in the statement of net income and comprehensive income within Other income in the period in which it arises.
-Interest income from these financial assets is included in "Interest income from financial instruments measured at FVTPL."
-Interest income was calculated using the customer coupon rate. - FVOCI: Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI and that are not designated at FVTPL, are measured at FVOCI.
-Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortized cost, which are recognized in net income.
-When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to net income and recognized in Net interest income.
-Interest income from these financial assets is included in "Net interest income" using the effective interest rate method.
+The carrying amount of these assets is adjusted by any ECL allowance recognized and measured as described in note 6.
+Interest income from these financial assets is included in loans and receivables measured at amortized cost in the consolidated statement of income using the effective interest rate method. - FVTPL: Financial assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
+A gain or loss on a debt investment that is subsequently measured at FVTPL and is not part of a hedging relationship is recognized in net income and presented in the consolidated statement of income and comprehensive income within other income in the period in which it arises.
+Interest income from these financial assets is included in financial instruments measured at fair value through profit and loss in the consolidated statement of income.
+Interest income was calculated using the customer coupon rate.

+• FVOCI: Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI and that are not designated at FVTPL, are measured at FVOCI.
+Movements in the carrying amount are taken through other comprehensive income (OCI), except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses on the instrument's amortized cost, which are recognized in net income.
+When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to net income and recognized in net interest income.
+Interest income from these financial assets is included in net interest income using the effective interest rate method.